solvi-ab/solvi-docs/source/index.html.md

 --------- | ------- | -----------
 user_id | required | User ID given when user is created

+# Attaching custom metadata

+When using the API, it is common that the farms, fields and projects in Solvi also exist in your own systems, and you need information to track which entity in your system a Solvi entity maps to.
+There are many ways to accomplish this, but one way is to attach metadata to the Solvi entities.
+Farms, fields and projects created through the API all support attaching arbitrary data to them.
+Solvi does not use this data, so you can put anything here, as long as it can be encoded in JSON.

+Endpoints to create or update farms, fields and projects all accept an optional parameter `metadata` for this purpose.

+Endpoints that return farms, fields and projects also return the metadata under the `metadata` property if set, or `null` otherwise.

 # Farms

 ## Create farm